Dimmanzo/employed/README.md

 ---

-## Admin Credentials

-For assessment purposes, the following admin credentials have been created:

-- **Username**: minda0822
-- **Password**: codeinstitute

-These credentials can be used to access the admin panel and manage the backend of the project.

----

 ## Credits

 - **Code**: Help with Django best practices from the [Django documentation](https://docs.djangoproject.com/), Some ideas were taken from [Code Institute](https://codeinstitute.net/) - blog walktrough project.